thelovelab/comp-bio-setup/quantify.md

 (This takes ~6 minutes.)

-Quantifying reads against this index looks like:
+Quantifying reads against this index might look like:

 ```
 salmon quant -i Homo_sapiens.GRCh38.cdna.all.fa_Salmon-0.7.2_index \
+  -l IU \
   -1 fastq/sample_1.fastq.gz \
   -2 fastq/sample_2.fastq.gz \
   -p 6 -o quants/sample
 ```

+The `-l IU` parameter specifies we have paired-end reads facing inward and an unstranded protocol.
+For other library types, see the Salmon website.

 See the workflow above for an example of how to incorporate this into a bash script across a number of samples.